papivot/argocd-gitops-tanzu/README.md

 # GitOps on vSphere with Tanzu leveraging ArgoCD

+*NOTE* - This has been tested on vCenter 8.0u2.
+Supervisor version 1.26.

 * In this example, we will be using the vSphere Namespace (pre-created from vCenter) called `demo1`.
 Users can change the reference as needed.
 * We will be deploying ArgoCD in the `demo` vSphere Namespace.
 * Using ArgoCD, we will deploy a Classy Cluster `workload-vsphere-tkg1`.